jonasblome/JUCE-Gain-Slider-PlugIn/README.md

-# JUCE-Delay-PlugIn
+# JUCE-Gain-PlugIn
-A basic Delay VST PlugIn in C++
+A basic Gain Slider PlugIn in C+

-The delay has a dry/wet control and a feedback and time control
+A circular slider for gain control programmed in JUCE